 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Valentine & Kebartas, LLC was founded in 1994 and incorporated locally in Lawrence, MA in 2015.
+They’re legit.
+According to the Better Business Bureau (BBB), Valentine & Kebartas, LLC is a legitimate collection agency, founded in 1994 and incorporated locally in Lawrence, MA in 2015.
 The BBB opened its file in 2005.
 V&K is listed as a collection agency with a total staff of 400 people.
 Buzzfile lists V&K’s founding as 2015, the year of their incorporation, and estimates their annual revenue at $6 million and the size of their headquarters staff at 145 people.

 According to its website, V&K has offices in Massachusetts, Idaho, Florida, and Panama.
 They offer full-service third-party collection services to lenders and service providers from a variety of industries, including bank card lenders; retail lenders and merchants; telecommunications companies; education institutes; utility companies; commercial leasing companies; insurance providers; and government agencies.